rubocode/frontier.nvim/doc/design/strategy.md

 We are _unix_ programmers after all.
 We prefer specialized distributed intelligence over complex and unwieldy centralized intelligence.
-We use focused tools and piping (in essence, specialized smaller functions and interfaces) instead of bloated monoliths (huge long functions dealing with too many shared variables inside in one scope).
+We use focused tools and piping (in essence, specialized small functions and interfaces) instead of bloated monoliths (huge long functions dealing with too many shared variables inside in one scope).